kavyachel/mappy/README.md

 Runs on `http://localhost:5173`.

+## Security

+The API is protected by a shared API key.
+Every request needs an `X-API-Key` header — without it (or with the wrong key) you get a `401`.
+CORS is locked to the frontend origin, and both `.env` files are gitignored.

+Right now, we aren't using a managed "shared secret" or a database of keys.
+We are simply using a locally-generated string to authorize requests via the X-API-Key header.
+This is a temporary measure to ensure the plumbing works without the overhead of a full identity provider.

+For a production environment, we would move away from manual generation and use:

+- **Managed Secrets:** AWS Secrets Manager or Vault to handle keys.

+- **Real Auth:** A proper OIDC/OAuth2 provider (like Clerk or Auth0) to issue individual user tokens (JWTs) instead of a single static key.

+- **Automated Rotation:** Systems to automatically cycle keys so they aren't hardcoded in environments indefinitely.

 ## How It's Built

 ### Frontend

 Single-page React app with Vite.
 There's no router — the whole UI is just the map and a sidebar.
-State lives in `App.jsx` and flows down through props.
-I didn't reach for Redux or Zustand because the state graph is small enough that prop drilling is honestly clearer than introducing a store.
+All state lives in `App.jsx` and flows down through props.
+I avoided Redux/global state management libraries.
+Prop drilling was cleaner and more predictable for an app of this size.

 ```
 App (state owner)